vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 "Ok, but how do you know that that textbook is a source of evidence?"

 If the purpose of citing evidence was to answer doubt, then we haven't really  accomplished anything, have we?
-We just punted to question from doubt about one fact F to doubt about another fact G. We've passed the buck, but not made any net gains.
+We just punted the question from doubt about one fact F to doubt about another fact G. We've passed the buck, but not made any net gains.

-Here's the bottom line: in order for evidence to act as a blocker of doubt, it has to be able to block doubt not just about the fact that it evidences, but *also* about the fact that makes it evidence!
+Here's the bottom line: In order for evidence to act as a blocker of doubt, it has to be able to block doubt not just about the fact that it evidences, but *also* about the fact that makes it evidence!

-This is the fundemental intuition behind evidential constitutivism.
-The argument that Gaṅgēśa references in the above passage is just a way of turning this intuition into a formal argument.
-Gaṅgēśa doesn't even bother spelling out the argument, because it is very famous and very ancient—it is already over a thousand years old by the time Gaṅgēśa is writing the Tattvacintāmaṇi.

-To spell it out:

-1. For every fact F, exclusively either F is in doubt or F in known.
-2. Assume there exists some fact F
-3. There can be knowledge that F only if there is exists an observation that F which is evidence for F
-4. Assume that there is such an evidential observation E(0) for F
-5. If evidence is nonconstitutive; then, there exists some fact G(0) such that if G(0) is in doubt, then the fact that E(0) is evidence is in doubt.
-6. If the fact that E(0) is evidence is in doubt, then F is in doubt.
-7. There can be knowledge that G(0) only if there is exists an observation that G(0) which is evidence for G(0)
-8. Assume that there is such an evidential observation E(1) for G(0)
-9. If evidence is nonconstitutive; then, there exists some fact G(1) such that if G(1) is in doubt, then the fact that E(0) is evidence is in doubt.
-10. If the fact that E(1) is evidence is in doubt, then E(0) is in doubt.
-11. There can be knowledge that G(1) only if there is exists an observation that G(2) which is evidence for G(1)
-12. From 7-11: from every observation E(n) that is evidence for some fact G(n-1), there must exist an observation E(n+1) that is evidence for G(n).
-13. From 12, for there to be knowledge of any fact, there must be an infinite number of observations
-14. There cannot be an infinite number of observations.
-15. Therefore, either nonconstitutivism is false or there is no knowledge of any fact.

-In its most basic form, constitutivism is just rejecting that there is an additional fact G that makes some observation evidence.
-This blocks the regress at step (5).
+This is the fundamental intuition behind evidential constitutivism.